 Nutrient Film Technique Systems

 Perlite is a fantastic growing medium for Nutrient Film Technique hydroponics.
 The loose structure allows roots to break through the basket into the nutrient channel with ease.
 There’s little resistance so the crops can concentrate of growing their leaves and fruit rather than struggling to get their root systems down to the nutrients.
-Go for coarse to provide easy access to the solution while still giving good physical support.
+Go for course to provide easy access to the solution while still giving good physical support.

 Deep Water Culture Systems

 Perlite is a great component for substrate blends used in Wick Hydroponic setups.
-Medium grade perlite is ideal for wicking systems as it helps draw the moisture from the wick further into the substrate.
+Medium-grade perlite is ideal for wicking systems as it helps draw the moisture from the wick further into the substrate.
 It’s passive too so there’s no fear little bits will work free and take a ride through your nutrient solution.